formix/RetroZ/README.md

 time to fix that, continue reading to get the full update.

 ## What's Inside?
-The RetroZ-SBC computer has a 7.3728 MHz Z80 CPU.
+The RetroZ-SBC computer is a 8MHz Z80 CPU clocked at 7.3728 MHz.
 It supports up to 32kB of ROM and 32kB of RAM.
 An SIO/2 chip is connected to the USB Micro B socket using an FTDI serial converter.
 Rx and Tx leds let you know when the computer communicates over USB.
 The whole computer is powered through the same USB port and a power-on reset monitor resets the computer at startup.
 A Reset button allows warm computer restart.
 An On/Off DIP switch controls the power state of the computer and a power led indicator let you know that the beast is powered.
 All the Z80 processor pins are available through the 40 pins stacking header plus some other on the User Port A. User Port B stacking header is fully available (8 pins) for child boards future projects.

 ## The Connection
 The USB to serial conversion is made possible thanks to an FTDI chip